 When it comes to loans, the single best defense that anyone has is information.
 "If it sounds too good to be true, it probably is" is good advice in just about every aspect of life, especially when it comes to home loans and other financial decisions that can have a profound effect on the financial stability of an individual, a family, a community, and even the country as a whole.

-Please note that LeadPlanet.com does not offer home loans or mortgages.
+Please note that LeadPlanet.com does not offer residential real estate loans.
 LeadPlanet.com is not a bank, broker or mortgage lender.
-LeadPlanet.com is a website that provides information about home financing and services that connect consumers to approved lending professionals.
-We do not offer home loans directly or indirectly through representatives or agents.
+We do not hold ourselves out as being able to assist a person in obtaining a residential mortgage loan in MN or any other state.
+LeadPlanet.com is a website that provides information about finance services that connect people to competitive lending companies.
+Please be advised that we do not offer mortgages directly or indirectly through representatives or agents.

 © 1999-Present, LeadPlanet.com, Lead Planet Company

 All rights reserved 888-271-9581 Find out why we are considered trusted leaders for internet mortgage leads.